RosettaCommons/documentation/rosetta_basics/structural_concepts/Rosetta-overview.md

 PackerPalettes are used by the PackerTask to provide a starting list of available residues with which one can design at every position in a pose.
 For example, if one wants to design with non-canonical amino acids (NCAA), instead of being limited to the 20 naturally occurring ones, she or he would use a PackerPalette to add the desired NCAAs.

-For more information on PackerPalettes, see the [[RosettaScripts PackerPalettes page|PackerPalettes-RosettaScripts]].
+For more information on PackerPalettes, see the [[PackerPalettes page|PackerPalettes]].

 Mover <a name="mover" />
 -----